Pondok Modern Darussalam Gontor

-Pondok Modern Darussalam Gontor Ponorogo, also known as Pondok Modern Gontor, or abbreviated as PMDG, or simply Pesantren Gontor, is a pesantren (boarding school style Islamic seminary) in Ponorogo Regency, East Java, Indonesia.
-Since its founding in 1926, the pesantren has become famous for the application of discipline, heavy emphasis of foreign languages (Arabic and English), and strong network and cadre of alumni.
-It also has been an educational institution known for not specifically tied to any political and social organization.
-The pesantren is considered a backbone of Muslim society in Indonesia, producing numerous leading figures of the history of Islam in Indonesia.
+Pondok Modern Darussalam Gontor Ponorogo (abbreviated as PMDG), also known as Pondok Modern Gontor, or simply Pesantren Gontor, is a pesantren (Indonesian Islamic boarding school) in Ponorogo Regency, East Java, Indonesia.
+Since its founding in 1926, the pesantren has become famous for the application of discipline, heavy emphasis on foreign languages (Arabic and English), and strong network and cadre of alumni.
+It also has been an educational institution known for not being specifically tied to any political and social organization.
+The pesantren is considered the backbone of Muslim society in Indonesia, producing numerous leading figures in the history of Islam in Indonesia.

 History

 Pondok Tegalsari

 The forerunner of Pondok Modern Darussalam Gontor began in the 18th century when Kyai Ageng Hasan Besari established Pondok Tegalsari in Jetis Ponorogo village of East Java (10 km to the south of the city of Ponorogo).
 Pondok Tegalsari was well known in its time and visited by thousands of santris (students of pesantren) from various regions in the archipelago.
 The leadership of the pondok lasted for six generations.
 In the mid-19th century, during the time of Kyai Hasan Khalifah, Pondok Tegalsari began to decline.
 At that time, the pondok had a renowned santri named R.M.
 Sulaiman Djamaluddin, a descendant of the royal family based in Keraton Kasepuhan of Cirebon.
 Kyai Hasan Khalifah then arranged the marriage of his youngest daughter Oemijatin (known as Nyai Sulaiman) with Sulaiman and they were given the task of establishing a new pesantren and the reformation of the pondok, which in later became a pesantren known as Pondok Gontor Lama.